Vallabh100/EconPowerPred-G20-World-Economic-Center-Prediction/README.md

 * Quality of Life
 * Working Age Population

-The datasets cover the period from 2000 to 2020 for each country in the G20 group.
+The datasets cover the period from 2000 to 2020 for each country in the G20 group

 ## Analysis and Prediction
 The project consists of two Jupyter notebooks: *Analysis.ipynb* and *Prediction.ipynb*.